Ayeman-B-Salauddin/Real-Estate-App/README.md

 ## Real Estate App (Built with React, ChakraUI and Typescript)

 Alhamdulillah.
-This project was finished on 17/08/22 (Initial Commit : 05/08/22). <br />
+This project was finished on 17/08/22 (Initial Commit : 05/08/22). <br /><br />

 A Real Estate web application that features Authentication, Pages, Responsive design, Image scrolling and much more.
+This app fetches data from an API and Generates static pages at build time using Next's getStaticProps.

 ##### * Reduced bundle size by 19% (first load js shared by all) using Preact.
 ##### * Dealt with version incompatability of depedencies since Chakra v2 (Framer Motion 7 requires React v18) is not supported by Preact.